the-unknown-developer-podcast/the-unknown-developer-podcast.github.com/_posts/2019-05-12-a-chatbot-of-yourself.markdown

 author: brunojensen
 header-img: img/post-bg-06.jpg
 ---
-Funny story, I was working for this company in Brazil and we were using a xmpp protocol based application as internal communicator and in that time I was very curious about chatbots and I was doing some tests with IBM Watson, was more a study than a actual project for the company.
+Funny history, I was working for this company in Brazil and we were using a xmpp protocol based application as internal communicator and in that time I was very curious about chatbots and I was doing some tests with IBM Watson, was more a study than a actual project for the company.

 So, yeah, sometimes I get bored and to put my mind to work I’ve started with the xmpp integration.
 Pretty simple, I’m java developer and there’s a java library for almost everything.
 Cool, next step... watson which was also easy as they provide a java library to integrate with the server.